canalplus/rx-player/doc/architecture/index.md

 |                                                                |
 +----------------------------------------------------------------+

-(1) The SourceBuffer Store, Segment Pipeline and ABRManager are actually created by the Init and then used by the Buffers.
+(1) The SourceBuffer Store, Segment fetcher and ABRManager are actually created by the Init and then used by the Buffers.
 ```